qwindelzorf/game-and-watch-retro-go-sd/README.md

 ### Cheat codes on MSX System

 You can use blueMSX MCF cheat files with your Game & Watch.
 A nice collection of patch files is available [Here](http://bluemsx.msxblue.com/rel_download/Cheats.zip).
-Just copy the wanted MCF files in your roms/msx folder with the same name as the corresponding rom/dsk file.
+Just copy the wanted MCF files in the /cheats/msx/ folder with the same name as the corresponding rom/dsk file.
 On MSX system, you can enable/disable cheats while playing.
 Just press the Pause/Set button and choose "Cheat Codes" menu to choose which cheats you want to enable or disable.

 ## Upgrading the flash